 Exercising in order to look good, reading late hours in order to learn more about things, doing myriad of things just to be better, to be more.
 This however takes its turn, and we are faced with the question on whether to stop and rethink, or go head against the wall.
 I know I choose the second one way too many times.

 - With food becoming more of an addiction it seems like wherever we turn there is something unhealthy to eat.
-Eat for your health – that’s my advice at least.
+Eat for your health – that’s my advice.

 We are all having different challenges and lifestyles in the first place.
 So choose what it means to eat healthy for you.
 Your body will guide you through the whole process.